Gadaffi-24/Code3/README.md

   ## Running the code

+  Run `cd "Website Development (1)"` to run the folder for the web application.

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.